Suhail-Kamal/Layoffs-Dataset-Data-Cleaning-EDA-MySQL/README.md

 # SQL-Project
-Detailed Explanation of Each Query and the insights from that query is written along side with the code
+Detailed Explanation of Each Query and the insights from that query is written along side with the code.
+Please go through the sql files.